 Other Planned Giving Opportunities

 Besides providing a bequest through your will or retirement plan, you may make planned gifts to The Cove School through certain charitable trust arrangements.
 These vehicles can provide important tax and legal advantages to you, and provide certainty regarding the distribution of your estate assets.
 Your personal financial advisor or estate lawyer can assist in exploring these alternatives.
-Please contact our Advancement Department at (847) 562-2100 or send an email.
+Please contact Alexandra Argentar, Director of Advancement, at firstname.lastname@example.org for more information.